In this article you will learn:

 A note about diet before we jump in:

 What you eat is first and foremost the priority.
 You can supplement all day long, but if you're eating garbage this is a problem.
 In my book I go over all of the main principles of how to choose healthfully, heal your relationship with food and align your body for optimal health through what you eat.
 Start there, and then begin creating a nutrition plan based on what you learn here and what is relevant to you.
-If you need help, I'm always available for a 30 minute chat.

 #1: Food is NOT What it Used to Be